doviettung96/Tungdv_C_Lib/README.md

 then jump to TestData/List (or Stack or Queue) type "make".
 Finally type "./test"

 # Helpful information
-By typing make, you will run the default command in "makefile".
+- By typing make, you will run the default command in "makefile".
-For library, ex: Algorithm, make will build a library *.a, copy to Implementation and copy the header files to Header.
+- For library, ex: Algorithm, make will build a library *.a, copy to Implementation and copy the header files to Header.
-In the root directory, "make" will compile test.c with all including library into an executable file test.
+- In the root directory, "make" will compile test.c with all including library into an executable file test.

 # Pointer

+## Warning
-Pointer is address, it point to address of 1 variable Only use *p = 10 or *p = a when *p = (int *)malloc(sizeof(int));
+- Pointer is address, it point to address of 1 variable
+- Only use *p = 10 or *p = a when *p = (int *)malloc(sizeof(int));
 or you could just: p = &a;
-Otherwise, error will occur (segmentation fault- core dumpted).
+- Otherwise, error will occur (segmentation fault- core dumpted).

+## Pointer and value
+- Pass pointer to a function, inside that function, change the value, after function finish, value changed.
+- Pass pointer to a function, inside that function, change address of the pointer, after function finish, nothing changed.
+To change address of pointer passed to a function, use pointer to pointer (**).

+*** NULL pointer != uninitialized pointer